 Truth is, I guess these stairs have always been fairly “stare-worthy”.
 But in the beginning, I don’t think it was really for good reasons.
 But I’ll let you be the judge.

-Supplies for Painted Stairs:
+Supplies for a Painted Staircase Remodel:

-- porch paint for base color (Behr porch & patio – ultra pure white)
+- porch paint for base color (Behr porch & patio – ultra-pure white)

 - porch paint for runner color (Behr porch & patio – baltic gray)